Milton, VT 05468

 Park Updates & Alerts

-- Credit and debit cards are not accepted.
-Please pay by cash or check.
+- Credit and debit cards are now accepted.

 Go 4 miles north on U.S. Rt.
 2.